Mary Kok

-In 1955, she became Dutch Sportsman of the year and in 1980, was inducted to the International Swimming Hall of Fame.
+In 1955, she became Dutch Sportsperson of the year and in 1980, was inducted into the International Swimming Hall of Fame.

 On 28 December 1962, she married Kees Oudegeest, and later became a swimming coach.

 In 2015, Kok was invited by the Dutch Sports Federation to be recognised at their annual Athlete of the Year event.
 Kok won Athlete of the Year in 1955 at the age of 15 years.